 Moderate exercise needs

-Social with other pets
+Social with kids and other pets

 Needs a lot of attention